The team won the NWAC championship in 1979 and has earned seven league titles (most recent in 2018) and five top four finishes (most recent in 2018).

 Triton volleyball claims NWAC Crossover Championship, wins North opener

-Edmonds CC volleyball ripped off their seventh win in a row on Friday, September 21 when they topped Shoreline CC in straight sets (25-18, 25-23, 25-19) to open NWAC North Region play.
+Edmonds College volleyball ripped off their seventh win in a row on Friday, September 21 when they topped Shoreline CC in straight sets (25-18, 25-23, 25-19) to open NWAC North Region play.
 Michelle Dmitruk led the attack with 17 kills; Sadie Gardner added 15 kills.
 Four Tritons recorded double digit digs: Emalee Jordan (15), Gardner (14), Heather Goodman (12), Dmitruk (10).

 Edmonds (18-6) earned five wins to stay perfect at the NWAC Crossover Tournament in Gresham, Ore.
 September 14-15.
 The Tritons took the Championship, which was hosted by Mt.
 Hood CC.
 Sophomore outside hitter Michelle Dmitruk was named the Tournament MVP.
 Emalee Jordan (Meridian, Idaho), Sadie Gardner (Vernal, Utah), and Haylee Hooper (Auburn, Wash.), also garnered recognition as they were named to the All-Tournament Team (pictured left-to-right).